Luchainz/App3.1-Multipg-PDF/README.md

 # What is this Project?
-This project is a PDF document containing pages, index from nultiple text documents
+This project is a PDF document containing pages, index from nultiple text files